cliffordfajardo/mini-rdms/README.md

 # Baby SQL
-> A mini SQL database implementation for educational purposes
+> A micro implementation of a RDMS (like MYSQL/POSTGREs) educational purposes froms scratch

 ## Table of Contents
 - In Memory Reperensetation